georgercarder/walk_thru_phase0/README.md

 // rough outline of upgrade and phases here TODO

 Our goal is to learn about each node in this upgrade.
-We'll do this by building and running the respective software, describing its role in this phase (Phase 0) and the ultimate role-out (Phase 2), and actually tracing its interactions within the system.
+We'll do this by building and running the respective software, describing its role in this phase (Phase 0) and the ultimate roll-out (Phase 2), and actually tracing its interactions within the system.

 The guide we are following is the Eth2 Launch Pad for the Medalla testnet .